-- (b) is guilty of serious misconduct in relation to his duties; - (c) is absent, without leave of the chairman of the Committee, from three consecutive meetings of the Committee; or - (d) fails to comply with his obligations under this Law.
+- 68. (1) The Minister shall terminate the appointment of any member who - - (a) resigns his office; - (b) is guilty of serious misconduct in relation to his duties; - (c) is absent, without leave of the chairman of the Committee, from three consecutive meetings of the Committee; or - (d) fails to comply with his obligations under this Law.

-(2) The Minister, at his discretion, may terminate the appointment of any member and select a new member in accordance with the requirements set out in section 66(2)

-69. (1) The chairman of the Committee shall summon regular meetings of the Committee as often as may be required, but not less frequently than once in two months.
+- (2) The Minister, at his discretion, may terminate the appointment of any member and select a new member in accordance with the requirements set out in section 66 (2). - 69.
+(1) The chairman of the Committee shall summon regular meetings of the Committee as often as may be required, but not less frequently than once in two months.